zopefoundation/meta/config/README.rst

   This option replaces the coverage call in the section ``[testenv:coverage]`` in ``tox.ini``. *Caution:* only the actual call to collect the coverage data is replaced.
 The calls to create the reporting are not changed.
-This option has to be a string.
+This option has to be a list or a string.
 If it is not set or empty the default is used.

 coverage-setenv
   This option defines the contents for the option ``setenv`` in the section